nadaa/Rate-Limiter/README.md

 Each bucket has:

 - Capacity → maximum number of tokens
-- Refill rate → tokens added per second
+- RefillRate → tokens added per second

 ### Request lifecycle: